 Glance at any North Carolina map and you’ll see that Portsmouth Island is one of the state’s most isolated places.
 It technically lies within Carteret County (home of Beaufort, Morehead City, and Atlantic Beach) but the island is part of the Cape Lookout National Seashore.

-Portsmouth Island is also the northernmost island of Cape Lookout, which ends before Ocracoke island and the southern end of Cape Hatteras National Seashore.
+Is Portsmouth an island?
+Yes, Portsmouth is the northernmost island of Cape Lookout, which ends before Ocracoke island and the southern end of Cape Hatteras National Seashore.

 Read More: NC Tripping’s Eastern North Carolina Map